gonter/data-archaeology/README.md

 Anyway, let's start with the latest one (1)...

-Notes:
+## Notes

-1: Data Archeology applies also to the the scripts that were used to recover data in the first place.
+* Data Archeology applies also to the scripts that were used to recover data in the first place.
 I have no idea any more, what I wrote earlier or if it might be useful for someone else.
 If I come across one of them, I'll try to make them accessible too.